Meaning of Merger

-Conglomerate merger involves a merger between two businesses that are not related to each other.
+A Conglomerate merger involves a merger between two businesses unrelated to each other.
 The two companies are in completely different industries or in different geographical areas.
-Conglomerate merger is helpful for companies to extend their corporate territories, to gain synergy, expand their product range, etc. It is also termed as Conglomerate Integration.
+Conglomerate merger is helpful for companies to extend their corporate territories, to gain synergy, expand their product range, etc. It is also termed Conglomerate Integration.

 Types of Conglomerate Merger

 It can be further divided into pure and mixed conglomerate mergers.
-When two firms having nothing in the common merge, it is termed as a pure conglomerate merger.
-On the other hand, when the interest of companies merging together is, market expansion to gain more customers or expanding their product range, it is termed as a mixed conglomerate merger.
+When two firms with nothing in the common merge, it is termed a pure conglomerate merger.
+On the other hand, when the interest of companies merging together is a market expansion to gain more customers or expand their product range, it is termed a mixed conglomerate merger.

 Conglomerate Merger Example